IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklisation-notes.md

 ### Merklised ASTs and Plutus Core
 See [this document](./PLC-AST-types.md) for a summary of the structure of Plutus Core ASTs.

 The Merklisation technique described above is not suitable for Plutus Core validation code.
 Here validators do not just consist of a collection of independent sub-validators; instead, one can have very complex ASTs where a lot of important code is contained in internal nodes.
+To deal with this I've used a variant of the standard Merklisation techique.

+#### Modified Merklisation technique
-To deal with this I've used a variant of the Merklisation technique described above.
-For each node `N` we can produce a hash `M#(N)` as follows:
+For each AST node `N` we can produce a hash `M#(N)` as follows:

   * Take some unique bytestring identifying the type of the node (for example, serialise the name of the constructor).
 This is required in case two different types of node have the same structure but different functions.
   * Serialise all of the contents of the node into bytestrings.